-The Abraham Lincoln Museum
+The Abraham Lincoln Library and Museum

-Located at the front of campus, the Abraham Lincoln Library and Museum contains one of the largest Civil War and Lincoln collections in the world.
-Hours are 9 a.m. to 4 p.m.
-Monday - Friday, 11 a.m. to 4 p.m. on Saturday, and 1 p.m. to 4 p.m. on Sunday.
+Located at the main entrance of LMU, the Abraham Lincoln Library and Museum contains one of the most significant Civil War and Lincoln collections in the world.
+Hours are 10 a.m. to 5 p.m.
+Monday - Friday, 12 p.m. to 5 p.m. on Saturday, and 1 p.m. to 5 p.m. on Sunday.

-Museum admission charges:

-LMU students - Free with ID card Adults - \$5.00 Senior Citizens - \$3.50 Children 6-12 - \$3.00; under 6 - Free Family and Group rates are available
+Museum admission charges: LMU students - Free with ID card Adults - \$5.00 Senior Citizens - \$3.50 Children 6-12 - \$3.00; under 6 - Free Family and Group rates are available

-Guest passes are available for family members of current LMU students.
+Current LMU students and family members are admitted free.
 Groups are welcome and are asked to notify the museum in advance of their visit.
-Group rates are available with advance reservations.
-A gift shop, containing items of interest to students and visitors, is also housed within the museum.
+A gift shop, containing hundreds of items related to the Civil War and Abraham Lincoln, is also housed within the museum.